hellofresh/kangal/README.md

 For more information about the Helm Chart check [charts/kangal/README.md](charts/kangal/README.md).

 ### Creating first LoadTest
-To run an LoadTest you first need to find Kangal proxy endpoint, use this command:
+To run a LoadTest you first need to find Kangal proxy endpoint.
+Use this command:

 ```shell
 $ kubectl get ingress